 Text Matters publishes articles in the following disciplines: literary studies, cultural and religious studies, art studies.

 Review process is arranged by double-blind system.
 Every text is subject to at least two reviews.

-Please use the following format when submitting blind reviews to Text Matters:
+Please fill in the following documents when submitting blind reviews to Text Matters: